1935 24 Hours of Le Mans: Finish and post-race

 From a bad run the previous year, Aston Martin were rewarded this year with six of their seven cars finishing.
 Philippe Maillard-Brune won the 2-litre class.
 His MG Magnette was the only one to finish.
 After running mid-field through the night, by late-morning had got into the top-10.
 They finished ninth after a late-race contest with Falkner and Clarke's privateer Aston Martin ended up with them less than half a lap behind.
 The Singer–MG battle in the 1-litre class went the way of the former, with racing manager Stan Barnes, and Alf Langley, winning by 11 laps from the SIMCA-Fiat of Anne Rose-Itier.
 After the duelling pair of Black/Baker and Viale/Debille had broken in the morning, they had a comfortable class-lead.
-After Barnes got his late-morning scare from the Talbot at Arnage, they were able to make it home without further problems and finishing 16th overall.
-The 5-year old BNC struggled against the more modern British cars.
+Following Barnes' late-morning scare from the Talbot at Arnage, they were able to make it home without further problems and finishing 16th overall.
+The 5-year-old BNC struggled against the more modern British cars.
 In what turned out to be the last outing for the model, the team covered the furthest distance yet for a BNC (by 10 laps) and just missed taking 4th in class by 5 kilometres.

 Of the 28 finishers, 22 were British cars, and they took the top ten places in the Index of Performance and the top five in the Biennial Cup.
 All three of George Eyston's all-female teams finished (in 24th, 25th and 26th with just a lap between them), having run to a set schedule.
 Their only issue had been a single broken tail-light.
 Two of the little Austins were the last finishers, covering less than two-thirds of the distance of the winner, with the privateer John Carr beating home the works car.

-A week later, the Lagonda company was rescued from receivership by Alan Good, who brought in W. O. Bentley whose own company had been bought by Rolls-Royce.
+Upon the Lagonda's triumphal return to London, the receivers promptly sold the winning car.
+Within several months, the Lagonda company was rescued by Alan Good, who brought in W. O. Bentley as designer, whose own company had been bought by Rolls-Royce.
 They ceased production of the Rapide and Rapier.
-In October, Luis Fontés was involved in a fatal road-accident that killed a motorcyclist.
-Convicted of drink-driving, he was sentenced to three years' imprisonment and never raced again.
+In October, Luis Fontés, was involved in a fatal road-accident that killed a motorcyclist.
+At 22-years-old he was the youngest race-winner to date yet already had five convictions for dangerous driving.
+Found guilty of drink-driving, he was sentenced to three years' imprisonment and banned from driving for 10 years after that.
+He was killed in an aircraft crash in 1940, while Hindmarsh died in an RAF testing accident in 1938.